palosaari/fablab/docs/assignments/week09.md

 #define TFT_LED    21
 ```

 The display backlight is not controlled through the library but directly from my test program.
 It can be feed with voltages 0-3.3V to obtain different brightnesses for the backlight.
 I connected the backlight directly to the normal I/O pin, allowing the light to be turned on or off by the ESP32.
-When connecting to the DAC output, the brightness could be adjusted by adjusting voltage levels, but I didn't do it now.
+When connecting to the DAC output, the brightness could be adjusted by adjusting voltage levels, but I didn't do it for now.

 ### Display library for Arduino